dtk/dtk-docs-v1/_getting-started/quickstart.md

 ### Installing the Dtk Client

 Now we will install the Dtk Client.
 For the Quickstart you can install Dtk Client on the same machine as the Server.
 Typically you will install on a remote machine or on your local dev machine.
-The Dtk Client can run on any machine that supports ruby and has IP connectivity to the Dtk Server defined at the **PUBLIC_ADDRESS** value in the `dtk.config` file.
+The Dtk Client can run on any machine that supports Ruby and has IP connectivity to the Dtk Server defined at the **PUBLIC_ADDRESS** value in the `dtk.config` file.

 Create a Client install script configuration file called `dtk.config`.
 You can use the same one if installing on the Server machine, else copy the credentials and PUBLIC_ADDRESS you set in the Server config and write to a local `dtk.config` file:
 {% highlight bash linenos %}